How to Travel Responsibly

 Do you wash your towels and sheets daily at home?
 If the answer is no, then you’ll quickly understand why we’re saying you don’t need to do it on holiday either.
 You’ll save water and energy and we can guarantee you'll still feel clean if you opt to use the same linens for a week.
 To put it into perspective, Caesars Palace in Las Vegas saved around 30 million gallons of water in a year when it started pushing its more efficient laundry tactics.

-In places like Cuba, it’s possible to book a homestay, where you’ll spend your trip with a local family, eating fresh meals and learning about their way of life.
+In some places, it’s possible to book a homestay, where you’ll spend your trip with a local family, eating fresh meals and learning about their way of life.
 This allows the money that you would usually spend on a huge corporate hotel chain to go directly to the local people instead.

 Check your carbon footprint